 Loading...

 The Monterey Bay National Marine Sanctuary offers some of the best cold-water diving in North America.
 From Santa Cruz to Carmel, shore-accessible sites range from beginner-friendly coves to advanced entries.
-Water temperatures stay 48-58°F year-round, so proper exposure protection is essential.
+Water temperatures stay 48 to 58°F year-round, so proper exposure protection is essential.

 The easiest entry on the Monterey Peninsula with a protected cove and gradual depth.
 Ideal for new divers and certifications.